 When you have a business online, it’s safe to say that a lot is riding on your ecommerce store.
 If your ecommerce website doesn’t rank in search engines, your chances of drawing in customers are very slim – and you won’t be able to make as much as you want to.

-Fortunately, we’ve compiled a list of ecommerce SEO best practices to help you best optimize your online website to rank highly in search engines.
+Fortunately, we’ve compiled a list of ecommerce SEO best practices to help you best optimize your online website to rank highly in search engines — and avoid common ecommerce SEO problems.
 Follow our guidelines to ensure that your ecommerce website has a shot at doing its best in organic search.

 What is ecommerce SEO?

 If you’re not familiar with search engine optimization, or SEO, you should be!
 Ecommerce SEO refers to the process of optimizing a website according to the guidelines of major search engines (like Google, Bing, and Yahoo) so that it appears more frequently, and ranks higher, in search results.

 Although that sounds difficult, SEO really isn’t all that challenging as long as you know what you’re doing.
 In fact, many webmasters and store owners have been utilizing SEO best practices for ecommerce for years without even realizing it.
 But competition online is fierce, and the number of ecommerce stores online grows every day.
 So it’s now more important than ever to get your site up to par.